Balancing Your Scalp And Hair’s pH Levels

 The intestines have amazingly varied levels (1.5-8.5) since that is where food and drink are broken down.
 Different areas of the stomach have very different purposes, and so they have really strange levels of pH.

-pH balance does not just have an affect on the general quality of our health over time, pH balance is directly related to most of the aspects of beauty that we hold so dearly and often spend great sums of money on trying to sustain, maintain or regain over time.
-By simply watching what you eat, drink and how you live – you can actually have a greater impact on the quality of your skin and hair health.
-Good skin and hair is a lot easier to achieve than many of us are aware of – it’s simply a matter of being informed.
+pH balance does not just have an affect on the general quality of our health over time.
+It’s also directly related to most of the aspects of beauty that we hold so dearly and often spend great sums of money on trying to sustain, maintain or regain over time.
+By watching what you eat, drink, and how you live, you can impact your skin and hair health.
+Good skin and hair is a lot easier to achieve than many of us are aware of.
+It’s simply a matter of being informed.

-There is some controversy in the healthcare industry about whether ones pH balance is truly as important as certain people make it out to be.
+There is some controversy in the healthcare industry about whether one’s pH balance is truly as important as certain people make it out to be.

-While some seem to shrug it off like some sort of health food trend, there are a growing number of doctors and healthcare practitioners who agree that a person’s pH balance is deeply important to your general well-being and plays an important role in determining the quality of our health in everyday life.
+While some seem to shrug it off like some sort of health food trend, there are a growing number of doctors and healthcare practitioners who agree that a person’s pH balance is deeply important to their general well-being and plays an important role in determining the quality of health in everyday life.

 So, because we’re a blog that’s dedicated to everything natural and holistic, we’re going to go with the ‘it is important’ option because of the holistic knock-on effects that can ultimately be linked back to having an unhealthy pH level.
 This means that being too acidic or too alkaline can both have adverse effects on your health in general.

-When we have an imbalanced pH level, our bodies essentially become breeding grounds for harmful germs and bacteria and this in turn leads to a variety of illnesses, ailments and diseases.
-By restoring our bodies natural pH balance to anything between 6.8 to 7.2, we can enable our immune system to work more efficiently at eradicating these harmful bacteria before they cause any health issues or the formation of diseases and ailments from taking root in our body.
+When we have an imbalanced pH level, our bodies essentially become breeding grounds for harmful germs and bacteria.
+This, in turn, leads to a variety of illnesses, ailments, and diseases.
+By restoring our body’s natural pH balance to anything between 6.8 to 7.2, we can enable our immune system to work more efficiently at eradicating these harmful bacteria before they cause any health issues or the formation of diseases and ailments from taking root in our body.
 It’s best to think of our bodies pH balance much like we would that of a swimming pool’s – albeit a rather simple metaphor.

 — PH Balance Skincare (@phBalanceCare) August 29, 2017

 On top of this, most of the conventional hair care products that we use tend to contain chemical ingredients (such as phthalates, parabens, ‘fragrances’ or a variety of other chemical-based solvents) which help to increase the product’s ability to lather and remove dirt and grime from our scalps.
-However, this tends to result in more than simply removing the dirt and grime from our scalps – but everything else as well – even the stuff our hair needs to remain strong and healthy.
+However, this doesn’t just remove dirt and grime, but also stuff our hair needs to remain strong and healthy.

-It’s a lot easier to achieve than it sounds (some may squint at the chemistry of it all and simply shrug it off), but the truth is that by sticking to natural products and ensuring that you use the correct measurements of both acidic and alkaline ingredients in your own DIY shampoo recipe, or simply buying pH balanced hair care products, you can effectively reverse a great deal of the damage that naturally occurs to our hair over time as well as the damage caused by using incorrectly balanced hair care products.
+It’s a lot easier to achieve than it sounds (some may squint at the chemistry of it all and simply shrug it off).
+But the truth is that you should stick to natural products and ensure that you use the correct measurements of both acidic and alkaline ingredients in your own DIY shampoo recipe or simply buy pH-balanced hair care products.
+Doing so can effectively reverse a great deal of the damage that naturally occurs to our hair over time.
+It can also reverse the damage caused by using incorrectly-balanced hair care products.

-How My Hair Changed When I Started Focusing on pH Levels
+How My Hair Changed When I Started Focusing On pH Levels

 But I didn’t stop there – and neither should you.
-While using hair care products with the correct pH balance is an important first step towards achieving a balanced head of hair, the truth is that you have to analyse your entire diet and in order to ensure that your body’s pH balance is within the healthy range as well.
-Otherwise, the effects of the pH balanced shampoo will simply be overshadowed by an unbalanced body which has a direct affect on the quality of your hair.
+Using hair care products with the correct pH balance is important for achieving a balanced head of hair.
+But you must analyze your entire diet to ensure that your body’s pH balance is healthy.
+Otherwise, the effects of the shampoo will be overshadowed by an unbalanced body, which has a direct affect on hair quality.

-All About That Alkaline Foods
+All About Alkaline Foods

 Any substance below 7 is considered an acid, and any substance above 7 is considered an alkali.
 Ideally, you would want to test your hair product’s pH level at home (using a pH strip, available at any pharmacy), to see if that product will in fact give you the desired result.
-Keeping your pH levels in check means giving your body the tools it needs to fend off unwanted intruders: dirt, fungi, bacteria, chemicals, and so forth.
-Among the best natural products for hair are lemon juice, apple cider vinegar, and aloe vera (to name a few).
+Keeping your pH levels in check means helping your body fend off unwanted intruders: dirt, fungi, bacteria, chemicals, etc. Among the best natural products for hair are lemon juice, apple cider vinegar, and aloe vera (to name a few).